nytimes/react-tracking/README.md

 **The format for the tracking data object is a contract between your app and the ultimate consumer of the tracking data.**

-This library simply merges the tracking data objects together (as it flows through your app's React component hierarchy) into a single object that's ultimately sent to the tracking library.
+This library simply merges the tracking data objects together (as it flows through your app's React component hierarchy) into a single object that's ultimately sent to the tracking agent (such as Google Tag Manager).

 ### TypeScript Support